hawkerboy7/mini-event-emitter/README.md

 - `.emit` an event which has no listener for it.
 - Using `.emit` without an event name.
 - Using `.off` on an event name that doesn't exist
+- Using `.off` on an event name that is not inside the provided group
-- Using `.off` and providing a function that doesn't exist with the provided event name
+- Using `.off` and providing a function that doesn't exist with the provided event name (and group)
-- Use something other than a sting as event name.
+- Use something other than a sting as event or group name.
 - Use something other than a function as an eventlistener.